Category: Team Building

 10. Beach vacation or mountain getaway?

-11. What’s your go-to dance move?
+11. What is your go-to dance move?

 12. Would you rather fight one horse-sized duck or 100 duck-sized horses?

-13. What’s the last thing you Googled?
+13. What is the last thing you searched online?

 14. If you could only eat one meal for the rest of your life, what would it be?